GuillermoBustosPerez/Multiple-approaches-to-predict-flake-mass/01-Complete-script.md

     ## 11 Random Forest Log of Max.
 Thick & Log of Plat.
 Depth    0.714 0.246 0.197
     ## 12 Random Forest Log of Max.
 Thick & Log of Plat.
 Surf.
 0.698 0.251 0.201

-All models with best combinations of non-collinear variables presented performance metrics (*r*<sup>2</sup>, RMSE, MAE) slightly lower, but similar to those of models including collinear variables.
-When the predicted values from models with collinear variables are compared to the predicted values of models with no collinear variables, no significant difference is present for the Multiple Linear Regression (t = -0.002, p = 0.998), ANN (t \< 0.001, p = 1) or Random Forest (t = -0.08, p = 0.936).
-The following table presents performance metrics when predictions and observations from the best models without collinear variables are transformed into linear scale.
+All models with the best combinations of noncollinear variables presented slightly lower performance metrics (*r*<sup>2</sup>, RMSE, MAE) slightly lower, bbut similar to the ones from models including collinear variables.
+When the predicted values from models with collinear variables are compared to the predicted values of models with no collinear variables, no significant differences are present fperformance metrics when predictions and observations from the best models without collinear variables are transformed into the linear scale.
 Again, the exclusion of collinear variables results in slightly increased values of RMSE and MAE, and a lower *r*<sup>2</sup> value.
 Additionally, when collinear variables are excluded, RMSE and MAE indicate that ANN generalizes better to the linear scale.
-Both results of performance metrics (in the logarithmic and linear scale) indicate that the predictive power of models is slightly diminished when collinear variables are excluded from model training, but this diminishment is not significative.
+Both results of performance metrics (in the logarithmic and linear scales) indicate that the predictive power of models is slightly diminished when collinear variables are excluded from model training, but this diminution is not significant.

 ``` r
 # Get predictions from models with no collinear variables